SpiderOak/nimbus.io/docs/developers_guide.rst

 Since the Nimbus.io platform is available under the AGPL free software license, there's also always the option to bring your data home.

-To further ease interoperability, the Nimbus.io development roadmap includes a `remote copy` operation within the Nimbus.io API to facilitate direct server-to-server data transfer between Nimbus.IO, S3, or other network accessible storage resources.
+TODO to further ease interoperability, the development roadmap includes remote copy additions to the API, so that data can be directly transferred between the Nimbus.io storage service, S3, and other network accessible resources.